fengxian-wang/fengxian-wang.github.io/_publications/2023-9-6-Research on Energy Harvesting Method Without Blind Spots for a Two-dimensional Omni-directional Wireless Power Transfer System With Integrated LCC-S Topology.md

   **Why - Analysis of the Purpose:**

-  - The research aims to solve the inherent issue of energy capture blind spots in two-dimensional WPT systems by proposing a novel topology that ensures a uniform magnetic field distribution.
+  - The study aims to solve the inherent issue of energy capture blind spots in two-dimensional WPT systems by proposing a novel topology that ensures a uniform magnetic field distribution.
   - The study strives to simplify current control strategies necessary for achieving omnidirectional energy transfer without compromising the spatial magnetic field's integrity.